 Sometimes there are gaps between one registered program and the next consecutive program offered.
 When Homestay is the accommodation option provided for a program (September to June), UVic Homestay will place students with a host family throughout their registered programs, including any gap periods.
 Please note that students applying to our summer short-term programs in July and August have the option of registering for dormitory accommodation only and cannot remain in Homestay during this time.

 As soon as your homestay placement is confirmed, you should contact your host to introduce yourself and to share your arrival information.
 This is very important, so that you can arrange for pick-up in Victoria at the airport, ferry terminal, bus station or another location you have agreed upon.
-To make sure your homestay family can easily pick you up, try to book a flight that arrives between 8:00am and 9:00pm.
+To make sure your homestay family can easily pick you up, book a flight that arrives between 8:00am and 9:00pm on your program's set Arrival Date and Departure Date.
 Please read complete Homestay Arrival information here.

 If you need to arrive earlier than the hosting dates for your program: